MohammadDehghan/DMTC/README.md

 ## Acknowledgements

-The overall implementation is based on TorchVision and PyTorch and DMT article.
+The overall implementation is based on TorchVision and PyTorch and DMT github repo.

-Pseudo-labels generation is based on Jiwoon Ahn's implementation
+The contrastive part is adapted from ReCo.